-Uganda's only Rhinos can be tracked at Ziwa Rhino Sanctuary, a land expanse of 7000 hectares with Savannah and wooden vegetation species.
-Other than the rhinos, the sanctuary is home to a variety of animals, birds and reptiles.
-Animals that can be spotted at the sanctuary include the kobs, warthogs, monkeys, hippos, waterbucks, among others.
-The sanctuary boasts of harboring 350 bird species including Africa's most sought after bird, the Shoebill stork.
+1 Day Rhino Tracking Tour in Uganda spots you the only Rhinoceros at Ziwa Rhino Sanctuary, a land expanse of 7,000 hectares with Savannah and wooden vegetation species.
+Other than the rhinos, the sanctuary is home to a variety of animal, bird and reptile species.
+Animals that can be spotted at the sanctuary include the kobs, warthogs, monkeys, hippos, waterbucks, and many more.
+The sanctuary boasts of harboring 350 bird species including Africa's most sought after bird, the Shoebill stork, among others.

-Hotel pickup - Your also returned back to your hotel.
+Hotel pickup - Your also returned to your hotel.

 A visit to the sanctuary can be the only opportunity for you to track these fierce animals on foot guided by the ranger who feeds you with all the information about their natural history.
 It is a perfect day trip from Kampala to any short stay visitor.

-Located half way between Kampala and Murchison falls National Park, the drive to the sanctuary usually takes about 2.5 or 3hrs.
-We depart for the trip at 7.00am to have a drive through the famous Luweero triangle remembered for the brutal massacres during the Bush war that brought the ruling government into power in 1986.
+Located half way between Kampala and Murchison falls National Park, the drive to the sanctuary usually takes about 2.5 or 3 hours.
+We depart for the trip at 7:00 am to have a drive through the famous Luweero triangle remembered for the brutal massacres during the Bush war that brought the ruling government into power in 1986.

 On arrival at the sanctuary, you are briefed about the sanctuary and the Rhino tracking activity with the dos and don'ts.
 Tracking usually takes 2 hours and on return, we drive to Kabalega Diners for lunch, rest for a few minutes after lunch and there after drive back to Kampala / Entebbe.

-© 2017 African Adventure Travellers.
+© 2023 African Adventure Travellers.
 All rights reserved.